na-na-hi/renget/archive/how2playba.md

 Taken from https://bluearchive.fandom.com/wiki/Divine_Fragment

 From 3* to UE50 it costs 2400 elephs.

+>What do I do with my student fragments and my elephs?
+If you can upgrade a student's star level with their fragments you should.

+For the generic elephs you generally save up until you know what the fuck you're doing.
+You can learn which students are strong from the few links above.
+Posting your roster in /bag/ and asking for help is generally faster.

 >Can I brick myself leveling up a student (e.g. Priconne)?
 No. At most you brick yourself by levelling the worse characters.